quarkusio/quarkus/SECURITY.md

 <!-- content also visible in quarkusio/security
      copy changes there too -->

+The canonical version of this document is hosted on the Quarkus website at [Quarkus security](https://quarkus.io/security/).

 # Security policy

 The Quarkus team and community take all security bugs very seriously.